qed-lab/Evalution-Code-Complex-Observations-for-Plan-Recongition-as-Planning/README.md

  - Make sure you can use the `scons` command.
 Brew, or `sudo apt-get` is your friend here, or else look [here](https://scons.org).

 - In the planner-tracer directory, open the 'SConstruct' file and update `LAPKT_DIR=`.
 This can be a relative filepath.

+    - You may also have to update 'include_paths' and 'lib_paths' if you have a nonstandard boost installation.

 - `scons`